uwmadisoncals/uwtheme-umarkadi/CONTRIBUTING.md

 <strong>Detailed instructions:</strong>

 The following steps assume that you know git and the commands needed to pull, commit and push to remote repositories.
-Please review the [Git](http://git-scm.com/docs/gittutorial) documentation if you're not familiar with git.
+Please review the [Git](https://git-scm.com/docs/gittutorial) documentation if you're not familiar with Git.
 1. Getting started with the project
 	* Navigate to the Master Repository: https://git.doit.wisc.edu/uw-madison-digital-strategy/uw-theme
     * Create a fork of the Master and associate it with your user account